 It’s also a good idea to keep careful records of all your pensions.

-Tracking down forgotten pensions
+Tracking down forgotten pension

 The Government offers a free Pension Tracing Service for people trying to locate lost pensions.
 This can help you find contact details for your workplace or personal pension scheme.
 However, the service won’t tell you the details of your pension such as what the value is, so you’ll need to contact the pension provider to find out.